iscc/iscc-specs/docs/specification.md

 #### Content-ID-Image

-For the Content-ID-Image we are opting for a DCT-based perceptual image hash instead of a more sophisticated keypoint detection based method.
+For the Content-ID-Image we are opting for a DCT-based perceptual image-hash instead of a more sophisticated key-point detection based method.
 In view of the generic deployability of the ISCC we chose an algorithm that has moderate computation requirements and is easy to implement while still being robust against common image manipulations.

 An ISCC generating application MUST provide a `content_id_image(image, partial=False)` function that accepts a local file path to an image and returns a Content-ID with GMT type `image`.
 The procedure to create a Content-ID-Image is as follows:

-1. Apply [`image_normalize`](#image_normalize) to receive a two-dimensional array of grayscale pixel data.
+1. Apply [`image_normalize`](#image_normalize) to receive a two-dimensional array of gray-scale pixel data.
 2. Apply [`image_hash`](#image_hash) to the results of the previous step.
 3. Prepend the 1-byte component header (`0x12` full content or `0x13` partial content) to results of the previous step.
 4. Encode and return the resulting 9-byte sequence with [`encode`](#encode)